phpbb/documentation/development/extensions/tutorial_notifications.rst

 |  |nbsp| └─ |fa-file| ext.php
 |

-Creating a notification type
+Creating a Notification Type
 ============================
-The notification type that will be used in this tutorial is: ``vendor.extension.notification.type.sample``.
+The first thing is to determine a name for the type of notification we will create.
+For the purposes of this tutorial we will name it ''sample''.
+All extensions should always use their vendor and name as prefixes, so the notification type name we'll be using is: ``vendor.extension.notification.type.sample``.

-Registering as a Symfony service
+Registering as a Symfony Service
 --------------------------------
-Firstly the notification type has to be registered as a Symfony service.
+Now our notification type must be registered as a Symfony service in our extension's :class:`services.yml`.
-As with any service declaration, it will need a service identifier and the class argument.
+As with any service declaration, it will need a service identifier and the class argument (we will discuss what goes into our :class:`sample` class a little later).
-However, notification types also need three additional parameters.
-The parent, shared and tags parameters.
+However, notification types also require three additional parameters: ``parent``, ``shared`` and ``tags`` parameters.

-The parent parameter will indicate from which service this notification type will inherit.
+The ``parent`` parameter will declare the parent service of our notification.
+In other words, our notification will be a child class and it will inherit from a core phpBB notification service, in this case phpBB's base notification class/service.

-And the shared parameter will make sure that each time this notification type is requested, a new instance is created.
+The ``shared`` parameter should be set to ``flase`` which will make sure that each time this notification type is requested, a new instance is created.
-This will prevent that any data from one notification is transferred over to an other.
+This will prevent any data from one notification instance being inadvertently mixed up with another.

-Lastly, the service needs to be tagged as a notification type, so it will be correctly listed in all places.
+Finally ``tags`` is used to tag our service as a notification type.
+This is how phpBB will know this is part of its notification system.

 .. code-block:: yaml
    :caption: :class:`vendor/config/services.yml`